Petlja/TxtProgInPythonEng/docs/_sources/02_Console/02_Console_10_scripting.rst.txt

     **Task - trip duration**

     George intends to start a 600-kilometer car trip at 9 a.m. and is interested in arriving time if he was traveling at an average speed of 90, 100, 120 or 130 kilometers per hour.
-Finish the program to lists the time of arrival at the destination for each of the aforementioned average speeds.
+Finish the program to list the time of arrival at the destination for each of the aforementioned average speeds.

 .. activecode:: console__scripting_speed

     path_length = 600 # Km
     leaving = 9       # h
-    for a in ():  # fix and finish trip_duration = path_length / speed # h
+    for a in ():  # fix
+        trip_duration = path_length / speed # h
         arrival = leaving + trip_duration    # h
         arrival_hours = int(arrival)